adaybujeda/crm-service-api/README.md

 Could be added at a later point, but clients will have to be updated to get the full list of items.

+**JWT tokens:**
+These are generated containing the user role.
+Tokens could have the wrong role or be valid for a deleted user until it expires.
+An additional validation could be done when decoding the token, but decided not to implement it for simplicity and performance.

 **Usernames:**
 As there are no explicit requirements, usernames are case-insensitive.